sparkon7/circuitpython-curriculum/5-displayio-gc/readme.md

 9. It seems like we have around 1000 bytes left in memory.
 This is probably enough to do some simple plotting of the light sensor value.
 First off, lets initialize our light sensor and display the initial reading as the text in our `Label`.
 10. Write a `simple_main()` function which periodically polls the light sensor, and displays the value on the OLED by changing the `Label.text` property.
 11. It seems like we have some extra memory, let's use it!
 Write a `more_fun_main()` function, which is similar to the `simple_main()`, but also changes the `x` and `y` properties of the `Label` so that the reading moves across the display.
 Hint: use a function from the `random` library
 12. Now, enough with just displaying the value in text on the screen.
 How informative is that, really?
 Let's make a simple plotter to make a moving graph of the value.
+More on this below...

+# Garbage Collection
+# I2C and the Display Bus
+# Groups, Bitmaps, TileGrids, and Labels
+# Making a plotter
+First clear the contents of your `Label` object.
+We don't want this text jumbling up the plot.
+Next, remember the `Bitmap` we made in step 6?
+This is a 2D list that maps pixels to colors.
+Assigning the value `bitmap[10,15] = 1` will change the color of the 10th pixel across and 15th pixel down to the 2nd element of your `Palette`.